ThingSet/thingset.github.io/docs/spec/v0.6/appl_text_mode.md

     ?/
     :85 Content. ["t_s","cNodeID","cMetadataURL","Device","Bat","Solar","Load","Log",
-    "eBoot","eState","m","_pub"]
+    "eBoot","eState","m","_Pub"]

-Note that `_ids` and `_paths` are not contained in the list, as they are only available in the binary mode.
+Note that `_Ids` and `_Paths` are not contained in the list, as they are only available in the binary mode.

 **Example 2:** Attempt to get all data of the device

     ?
     :85 Content. {"t_s":460677600,"cNodeID":"XYZ12345","cMetadataURL":"https://files.
     libre.solar/meta/cc-05.json","Device":null,"Bat":null,"Solar":null,"Load":null,
-    "Log":2,"eBoot":null,"eState":null,"m":null,"_pub":null}
+    "Log":2,"eBoot":null,"eState":null,"m":null,"_Pub":null}

 The content of the groups and subsets would have resulted in a too long response for the resource-constrained device, so the values were set to `null` and can be retrieved separately as shown in the examples below.